micmejia/bible-dump/NKJV/John/John 17.md

 And for their sakes I sanctify Myself, that they also may be sanctified by the truth. ## Jesus Prays for All Believers

 ###### 20
-"I do not pray for these alone, but also for those who [^j]will believe in Me through their word;
+"I do not pray for these alone, but also for those who will believe in Me through their word;

 ###### 21
 that they all may be one, as You, Father, _are_ in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.